Thomas Lewis (Virginia politician): Career

 The House of Burgesses had authorized creation of still-vast Augusta County in 1738, but seven years passed before European settlement had grown enough to justify organizing the county's government.
 Thomas Lewis became one of the first county judges (commissioners) in 1745.
-Shortly afterward, in 1746, Lewis and Peter Jefferson surveyed part of the boundaries of Lord Fairfax's 5,282,000 acre (61,000 km²) land grant (see the Fairfax Line).
+Shortly afterward, in 1746, Lewis and Peter Jefferson surveyed part of the boundaries of Lord Fairfax's 5,282,000 acre (61,000 km2) land grant (see the Fairfax Line).
 Lewis kept detailed journals of several surveying expeditions, which provide a historical view of early western Virginia.
-In 1746 he laid out the first Staunton town plat for William Beverley.
+In 1746 he laid out the first Staunton town plat for what was originally called Beverley's Mill Place.

 Lewis held a number of local offices, and was surveyor of Augusta County for many years beginning in 1746.
 He also became a founding trustee of Liberty Hall, formerly the Augusta Academy, which in 1776 was renamed in a burst of revolutionary fervor and relocated to Lexington, Virginia.
 Other founding trustees included his brother Andrew Lewis, Samuel McDowell, Sampson Mathews, George Moffett, William Preston, and James Waddel.
 Finally receiving a state charter in 1782, Liberty Hall would be renamed again, to Washington College and eventually became Washington and Lee University.
 It is now the country's ninth oldest institution of higher education.

-In the early days of the American Revolution, following unrest over new taxes imposed by Britain to fund the French and Indian War and Lord Dunmore's War, Virginia governor Lord Dunmore suppressed the House of Burgesses in which his younger brother Andrew Lewis represented Botetourt County (established in 1772 and which lay south of Augusta County).
+In the early days of the American Revolution, following unrest over new taxes imposed by Britain to fund the French and Indian War and Lord Dunmore's War, Virginia governor Lord Dunmore suppressed the House of Burgesses in which Lewis's younger brother Andrew Lewis represented Botetourt County (established in 1772 and which lay south of Augusta County).
 Augusta County voters elected Thomas Lewis and Samuel McDowell to four of the five Virginia Revolutionary Conventions that replaced the Burgesses.
-(His brother Andrew was a delegate for Botetourt County.)
 When the new state government was created in 1776, Lewis was elected to the state's first House of Delegates.

-In 1778, the year the Virginia General Assembly split Augusta County in order to create Rockingham County, Thomas Lewis journeyed even further along the Ohio River to what later became to Pittsburgh.
-He was among the men who negotiated a controversial treaty with the Delaware Indians, guaranteeing their neutrality for the rest of the war.
+In 1778, the year the Virginia General Assembly split Augusta County in order to create Rockingham County, Thomas Lewis journeyed even further along the Ohio River to Pittsburgh.
+He was among the men who negotiated the controversial Treaty of Fort Pitt (1778) with the Delaware Indians, guaranteeing their neutrality for the rest of the war.
 He was one of the Virginia commissioners appointed to negotiate a resolution in 1779 with Pennsylvania over the two states' western-border dispute.

 In 1788, Lewis became one of the delegates for Rockingham County, along with his brother-in-law Gabriel Jones, to the Virginia convention which ultimately ratified the U.S. Constitution.
-The previous year, either this man (or his son) owned nine enslaved adults and 14 slave children in Rockingham County.

 When the Virginia General Assembly authorized establishment of Kanawha County and established a court to administer the county, Lewis became one of the court's twelve members; the court met for the first time on October 5, 1789, at the house of George Clendenin in Charleston.